gmacario/genivi_software_management/README.md

 The installation report will be displayed both by SC and HMI.

-# DBUS BUS NAMES AND OBJETCS
+# D-BUS BUS NAMES AND OBJECTS
 TBD